Our Impact

 1. Building New Affordable Housing Units – in Fairfax and Loudoun Counties

-Cornerstones Housing Corporation, in joint partnership with Joseph Browne Development Associates, LLC, will develop 34 units specifically designed for singles needing permanent, secure, well-designed and sustainable housing.
-Cornerstones will provide care management services and programs to residents. - Apartments at Tuscarora Crossing (Leesburg) – 180 – 1, 2, and 3 bedroom apartments (Phase I: late 2023) Cornerstones Housing Corporation, in joint partnership with Wellington Development, will build in two phases 180 units with 18 designated to provide permanent supportive housing for eligible individuals or families.
+Cornerstones, in joint partnership with Fairfax County and Lincoln Avenue Communities, will develop a childcare and community services space as part of the 279 affordable housing units complex for people earning 30-70% AMI. - Apartments at Tuscarora Crossing (Leesburg) – 180 – 1, 2, and 3 bedroom apartments (Phase I: late 2023) Cornerstones Housing Corporation, in joint partnership with Wellington Development, will build in two phases 180 units with 18 designated to provide permanent supportive housing for eligible individuals or families.
 Cornerstones will provide care management services and programs to residents.

 Apartments at Tuscarora Crossing (Leesburg, VA)